toashiqur/sentiment-analysis-hadoop/README.md

 ![]({{site.baseurl}}/assets/images/hadoop-EcoSys_yarn-640x418.PNG)

 ## IBM Bluemix
-IBM Bluemix [7] is an open standards, cloud based PaaS for building, running and managing applications.
+[IBM Bluemix][bluemix-link] is an open standards, cloud based PaaS for building, running and managing applications.
 Several programming languages, services and development tools are supported by IBM Bluemix to build, run, deploy and manage applications in the cloud.

 Java, Node.js, Go, PHP, Swift, Python, Ruby Sinatra, Ruby on Rails are currently supported programming languages by IBM Bluemix.
 It can also be extended to support other languages such as Scala.
 Besides, different categories of services such as Watson, InternetOfThings, Network, Security and others are supported by IBM Bluemix.
 Its apps include Cloud Foundry, mobile apps etc.
 A Bluemix account is needed to access the services offered by IBM Bluemix.
 Figure 2 presents the catalog interface of IBM Bluemix.
 As can be seen from the interface there are different services under different categories.